Updated Survivor Story: Peter Suess

 My story started in June of 2009.
-I was feeling very sluggish while on vacation with my family in Galveston.
-I couldn’t take long walks on the beach; I was too tired.
+I was feeling very sluggish while on vacation with my family in Galveston, TX.
+I couldn’t take long walks on the beach because I was too tired.

-Besides the fatigue I began to have other symptoms.
+Besides the fatigue, I began to have other symptoms.
 I had tremendous itching, some weight loss and my urine changed color.
 I called my family doctor because I thought I had a kidney or bladder infection.
-He caught that I was turning jaundiced.
+He noticed that I was turning jaundiced.
 He sent me to have a sonogram and a CT scan that showed a spot on my pancreas.
-It was biopsied on August 12, 2009 and it was confirmed - pancreatic cancer.
+It was biopsied in August and it was confirmed - pancreatic cancer.
 PANCREATIC CANCER!!!!!!
 We could not believe what we had just heard.
 I got dizzy and nauseous.
-Many of you have a date like this burned into your memory.
+Many of you have a date like this burned into your memory too.

 We were directed to a doctor who presented a plan of action.
-My doctor recommended chemotherapy and then radiation with chemotherapy to shrink the tumor, and then surgery.
+My doctor recommended chemotherapy and then radiation with chemotherapy to shrink the tumor, followed by surgery.
 I was lucky – my tumor shrank.
-On December 29, 2009, I had the Whipple procedure followed by 12 more chemotherapy treatments.
+On December 29, 2009, I had the Whipple procedure, and then 12 more chemotherapy treatments.

 That’s one hell of a surgery!
-I came out of the hospital with forty-two staples running down the entire front of my body.
-I’d wake up in the middle of the night, scared that if I moved the wrong way my guts would spill out.
+I came out of the hospital with 42 staples running down the entire front of my body.
+I woke up in the middle of the night, scared that if I moved the wrong way my guts would spill out.
 They did not and I healed up perfectly!

 This treatment worked, for a while.
 Then, in 2011, my cancer reappeared on the tail of my pancreas.
 I had another surgery to remove more of my pancreas and my spleen.
 Three more months of chemotherapy followed.
 We hoped it worked.